The Boy in the Striped Pyjamas: Reception

 Holocaust scholar Henry Gonshak rebuts Blech's historical contention in his book, Hollywood and the Holocaust.
 He writes that "the rabbi found implausible Shmuel's very existence in the camp," but states that "Blech is factually incorrect."
 While there were no female children, records have shown that in 1944 "there were 619 male children at the camp, ranging in age from one month to fourteen years old."

-Gonshak acknowledges that this presence of children does not take away from the thousands who were killed in the gas chambers.
+Gonshak acknowledges that this presence of children does not take away from the thousands who were murdered in the gas chambers.

 In other media

 In 2008, two years after being published, the novel was made into a movie The Boy in the Striped Pyjamas, directed by Mark Herman.

 In 2017, the novel was adapted into a ballet by the Northern Ballet.
 The score is produced by Gary Yershon.
 Reviews of the ballet are generally negative with Zo and Euml Anderson of The Independent stating the casting of children's parts as adults works against "the naivety of a child's viewpoint," which the novel captures.
 The Yorkshire Post's review described the score as "a relentless assault on the ears," but apart from the music, it stated that it has redeemable quality in the cast, despite being depressing.